Research and Collections

 Where to find our discoveries on display

-T. Boone Pickens Life Then and Now Hall
+Life Then And Now Hall

 Study everything from ancient animal bones and rare fossils to the bodies and behaviors of modern-day animals, and get an up-close-and-personal look into dinosaur life.